gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 </br>

 ## The Repository
 The repository is like a warehouse full of commits.
-It contains all the contributions made to the project.
+It contains all the persistent contributions made to the project.
 Git makes it easy to download, change, and share files by packaging them all up into a repository, or repo.
 Run the command: